 Water Stains Around Skylights, Vents, Doors, or Windows

 Roof materials may vary from RV to RV, but no roof is 100% immune to leaking.
 Fiberglass roofs can get hairline cracks over time.
-And even the various types of RV rubber roofs can leak.
-Any RV roof that has been penetrated (to install things like roof vents, antennae, skylights, air conditioners, plumbing vents, etc.) is subject to leaking.
+And even the various types of rubber RV roofs can leak.
+Any roof material that’s been penetrated (to install things like roof vents, antennae, skylights, air conditioners, plumbing vents, etc.) is subject to leaking.

 You’ll want to carefully check all roof penetration areas for any signs that water has entered the RV.
 Look at the seals on the OUTSIDE of the roof (of course!), but also carefully look INSIDE the RV at the items that penetrate through the roof, too.